maliarov/tenant-mongo/README.md

 * remove
 * aggregate

-so, if you going to skip query|selector or pipeline params it will not work correctly
+so, if you going to skip query|selector or pipeline params it will not work correctly.